wecodemore/wpstarter/docs/03-WordPress-Integration.md

 There might be security implications in this, please see the "Make WordPress" ticket [#31288](https://core.trac.wordpress.org/ticket/31288) for details.

 The gist of it is that `HTTP_X_FORWARDED_PROTO` is a server variable filled from an a HTTP header (like any `$_SERVER` variable whose name starts with `HTTP_`) which means that it could be set by the client or by a [MITM](https://en.wikipedia.org/wiki/Man-in-the-middle_attack) proxy.
 On the other hand, environment variable can only be set on the server, so checking the env variable makes the presence of HTTP header trustable.

+## Admin URL

+When using WP starter, the suggested way to install WordPress is to use a separate folder for core files.

+The docs section ["A Commented Sample `composer.json`"](06-A-Commented-Sample-Composer-Json.md) show an example on how to obtain it.

+When that is done, the `admin_url` becomes something like `example.com/wp/wp-admin/` (assuming WordPress is installed in the "/wp" folder).

+Might be desirable to "rewrite" this URL to the usual `/wp-admin/` removing the subfolder.
+This is something that can be obtained via web-server configuration.

+An example `.htaccess` file that contains rewrite rules for WordPress projects (compatible with multisite) can be found here: https://github.com/inpsyde/wpstarter-boilerplate/blob/master/templates/.htaccess.example